llm-bible/llm-bible.github.io/_publications/zhang2023tell.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.02262"}
   - {name: "Code", url: "https://github.com/QingruZhang/PASTA"}
-tags: ['Attention Mechanism', 'Has Code', 'Model Architecture', 'Prompting', 'RAG', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Attention Mechanism', 'Has Code', 'Model Architecture', 'Prompting', 'RAG', 'Reinforcement Learning']
 ---
 In human-written articles, we often leverage the subtleties of text style, such as bold and italics, to guide the attention of readers.
 These textual